-The Bachelor's programme Industrial and Applied Mathematics prepares you to work in project teams for various employers.
+The Bachelor's programme Applied Mathematics prepares you to work in project teams for various employers.
 As automation steadily increases, the business world is being 'mathematized' and mathematical models are becoming standard in many other areas of research.
 Your ability to order, analyze and translate practical problems into mathematical models, along with your focus on practical application, will make you an asset to many companies.
-With Industrial and Applied Mathematics you will quickly find a good job.
+With Applied Mathematics you will quickly find a good job.

 Masters of Applied Mathematics are broadly employable in the science world and have a wide choice of possible employers.
 Think sustainability, environment, education, security, logistics, banking and insurance or the medical world.
 The job possibilities are excellent.